Australian leader visits Indonesia seeking deeper economic and defense ties

 Given their geographical proximity, Indonesia and Australia have traditionally maintained close ties with each other, including in matters of security and defense, despite the fact that each country has chosen to respond differently to the rivalry between the U.S. and China in the region.

-The two neighbors last year signed a historic Defense Cooperation Agreement that will allow more complex joint activities and exercises.
+The two neighbors last year signed a historic Defense Cooperation Agreement, or DCA, that will allow more complex joint activities and exercises.
 Canberra hailed the agreement as the “deepest and most significant” defense deal in the two countries’ bilateral ties.

+“This is how we can build our shared prosperity and advance our national and regional security,” Albanese said, “This treaty-level agreement, underpinned by the Lombok Treaty, will enable new cooperation in maritime security, counterterrorism, as well as humanitarian and disaster relief.”

 Albanese will head on to Rome on Friday morning to attend the inauguration of Pope Leo XIV on Sunday.